adhihargo/rigging_tools_27/README.md

 - **Sync Custom Shape Position to Bone**.
 Sync a mesh object's position to each selected bone using it as a custom shape.
 Made it easier to create custom shapes with better precision.
 Depends on Rigify being installed.

+- **Use Same Custom Shape**.
+Copies active pose bone's custom shape to each selected pose bone.
+Any mesh object selected will be the custom shape, effectively assigning it to all selected objects.